Allegheny-Computer-Science-600-F2017/cs600-F2017-project2-starter/README.md

 Please note that these assignment sheets have been developed and tested on an Ubuntu 16.04 workstation running a recent version of LaTeX that was manually installed using the TeXLive installer.
-It is also worth noting that you can compile the `senior_thesis_description.tex` file using LaTeX development tools such as `latexmk` or `pdflatex`.
+It is also worth noting that you can compile the `senior_thesis_proposal.tex` file using LaTeX development tools such as `latexmk` or `pdflatex`.
 If you are unable to compile this file with your development tools and your execution environment, then please open a new issue and we will attempt to resolve your concerns.